DanielPNewman/DanielPNewman.github.io/index.md

 What to do with one’s life?

 With so many worthy things one could spend effort on, and only limited time on earth, prioritisation and goal setting becomes an important and difficult task.
-I created a high level personal “mission statement” as a guiding ‘north star’ when checking if the way I spend my time is in line with how I say I want to live.
+I created a high level personal “mission statement” as a guiding ‘north star’ to come back to when checking if the way I spend my time is in line with how I say I want to live.

 **My mission is to:**